zyedidia/perforator/README.md

 determine the return address by reading the top of the stack, and place an interrupt byte at that address.
 Then Perforator will enable profiling and resume the target process.
-When the next interrupt happens, the target will have reached the return address and perforator can stop profiling, remove the interrupt, and place a new interrupt back at the start of the function.
+When the next interrupt happens, the target will have reached the return address and Perforator can stop profiling, remove the interrupt, and place a new interrupt back at the start of the function.